Generic selectors

 Madeleine Vionnet

 Madeleine Vionnet was a French fashion designer who was active during the 1920s.
-However, her influence on Italian fashion cannot be overstated.
+However, her influence on fashion in Italy cannot be overstated.

 Vionnet was known for her innovative draping techniques, which allowed her to create flowing, elegant garments that were both comfortable and stylish.
 Her designs were popular with women all over the world, and she was considered one of the most influential designers of her time.